djpiper28/CockatriceTournamentBot/README.md

 };
 ```

+### Tests
+Tests are written in mostly C but use the cppunit library as needed.

 ### Compiler Directives
  - All defines should be named in SCREAMING_SNAKE_CASE
  - All compiler directives should be at the top of the code if possible